ARM-software/arm-trusted-firmware/docs/sdei.rst

    ``SDEI_EVENT_COMPLETE`` or ``SDEI_COMPLETE_AND_RESUME``), the preempted
    context is resumed (as indicated by the ``preempted_sec_state`` parameter of the API).

-.. [#critical-event] Examples of critical event are *SError*, *Synchronous
-                     External Abort*, *Fault Handling interrupt*, or *Error Recovery interrupt* from one of RAS nodes in the system.

 Porting requirements
 --------------------